ttahmouch/resume/README.md

 Finally had time to finish everything.
 Added all semantic content including projects, homepage pictures, resume content, and contact information.
 May just need to check all my hyperlinks after it's hosted.
+I also need to link to projects from the resume page, set up my hostname for SMTP, and set up a blog.

 MMDDYY -